walmarek/Currency-Converter-React/README.md

 <h1 align="center"> Currency converter </h1>

-This project is simple instant currency converter for **EUR USD GBP PLN** with fixed value.
+This project is simple instant currency converter for **EUR USD GBP PLN CHF** with fixed value.
 Value of currencies udated every monday for now.
 Live update to be fixed shortly and more currencies to be added soon.